 4. We Lack Clarity on the Long-Term Effects of Business Interruption.

-We need to understand the entire process by reviewing various scenarios and utilize stress tests to understand the bottom-line impact to the balance sheet.
+We need to understand the entire process by reviewing various scenarios and utilize stress tests to understand the bottom-line impact on our balance sheets.

-Risk management has a broader scope than just physical and cyber security.
+Risk management has a broader scope than just physical and cybersecurity.
+Businesses need dedicated risk managers to cope with the potential for an emergency.

-6. The Scope of Cyber Risk Insurance Must Plan for Attacks of Never-Before-Seen Magnitude.
+6. The Scope of Cyber Risk Insurance Must Plan for Attacks on a “Never-Before-Seen” Magnitude.

-- Terrorism will touch cybersecurity and must be accounted for in insurance programs.
+Terrorism will soon touch cybersecurity and must be accounted for in insurance programs.

 “This is a manageable risk with proper oversight and governance.” – Forrest Pace, Moderator

-We continue to see major cybersecurity breaches impacting a wide variety of industries.
-When addressing cybersecurity in your organization, here are three items to consider.
+We continue to see major cybersecurity breaches impacting a wide variety of industries and become more severe and complex.

 - This is an enterprise-wide problem and cannot be addressed in isolation by a standard risk approach.
 These risks go far beyond data breaches, where records are compromised or credit card information is stolen.
 Risks today include company safety systems, networks, supply chains, and business continuity.
 This is not limited to your organization but the organizations with which you do business, especially if you provide just-in-time materials or services.